 Eric has worked extensively with elected officials throughout his career.
 From city councilmembers, state representatives, US Congress and Tribal elected officials, his entire career has focused on advising, developing public policy and strategy for elected officials.
 He is able to balance different opinions, values and backgrounds and respectfully provide support, guidance, training and cohesion with a variant of elected and appointed officials.

 Tina is a leader working in many circles with elected Tribal, State and Federal officials in many capacities.
 As the first Vice President of Indigenous Arts and Education, she has focused on systemic changes throughout the college to represent not only Native students, but ensure that the mission is reflective of the original lands of the college.
 As the Longhouse director, Tina had aggressively moved to have Evergreen representation with a variety of efforts, including the Centennial Accord, Tribal Canoe Journey, hosting international Indigenous events and working with Tribal Councils from the Pacific Northwest.
-Additionally, she has served as an Adjunct professor for a variety of classes focused on Tribal Governance and grant development.
+Additionally, she has served as an adjunct professor for a variety of courses in Evergreen’s Master of Public Administration program, particularly in tribal governance and grant development.

 Related Accomplishments